 The bounded boxes worked like a charm.
 The custom VCL code created a grid of geo cached points throughout the city.

 While Fastly does support instant purging we decided to do the inital deploy with 1 minute TTL.
 This would allow us to continue to serve great geo located results while protecting the DB from thundering heards of deal seakers.

 Hi, I'm Harlow.
-I live in San Francisco and head up the enginnering team at Clearbit.
+I head up the enginnering team at Clearbit.
 I've been writing software professionally for the better part of a decade for companies like Bills.com, thoughtbot, and HotelTonight.
 I like fast APIs, streaming event data, and of course my lovely @tayloresque.